SAIFKHANG/Starbucks-Clone-Project/README.md

 # Starbucks-Clone-Project
-This is Starbucks Clone Project  using skill HTML and CSS.
+This is Starbucks Clone Project  using skills HTML and CSS.
+Overview :
+* It has feedback section .
+* Original Starbucks front page Clone .